xluthi/pulse_counter_esp8266/README.md

 # Pulse counter with ESP8266 #

-This simple sketch detects magnetic pulse thanks to a reed switch, and sends it immediately to a [Domoticz](http://domoticz.com/) instance and/or an MQTT broker (it's configurable).
+This simple sketch detects magnetic pulse thanks to a reed switch, and sends it immediately to an MQTT broker.

 It is used with a Kent V100 (PSM) water meter, which is heavily used in Belgium.
 It generates one pulse per 0.5 liter.